RSM2001/sem_coursework/use-cases/use-case-1.md

 As a geography teacher I want to be able to see a list of the countries in the world, in a continent and in a region, all organised by largest population to smallest.
-I also want to be able to see the top N populated countries in the world, in a continent and in a region,where N is provided by me, so my students can graph this information.
+I also want to be able to see the top N populated countries in the world, in a continent and in a region, where N is provided by me, so my students can graph this information.

 ### Scope